This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 • 43% experienced low libido, causing them 33% less confidence in bed.

-Faced with so much ignorance, some chose treatments that did not work for them and others decided to "put up with the symptoms until they pass."
+Faced with so much ignorance, some chose treatments that did not work for them and others decided to "put up with the symptoms until they passed."

 The support of men during menopause could not be left out, since it can make a big difference in the emotional state of women during the climacteric.

-The study included not only their spouses or romantic partners, but also male immediate family members.
+The study not only included their spouses or romantic partners, but also the males in their immediate family.

-• 29% feel a lack of understanding from their partner about sexual intercourse during menopause.
+• 29% feel a lack of understanding from their partner about sexual relations during menopause.

-• 41% said they would feel more supported by the men in their lives if they were more educated on the subject and discussed it together.
+• 41% said they would feel more supported by the men in their lives if they were more educated on the topic and discussed it together.

-• 31% of women ages 40-44 said their spouse/romantic partner knew a lot about menopause before talking to them about it, while only 15% of 55-65 year-olds said the same.
+• 31% of women ages 40 to 44 said their spouse/romantic partner knew a lot about menopause before talking to them about it, while only 15% of respondents ages 55 to 65 said the same.

 Attitudes/thoughts about aging as a woman

-Menopause is often associated with old age and 25% of women feel aversion towards it.
-And while 44% don't feel "old" yet, they think negative age stigmas affect how the media treats menopause.
+Menopause is often associated with old age and 25% of women dislike it.
+And although 44% don't feel “old” yet, they think the negative stigmas of age affect the way the media addresses menopause.

-• 36% suffer from anxiety about aging and feel there is pressure from the media to “age gracefully”.
+• 36% suffer from aging anxiety and feel there is media pressure to “age gracefully.”

 • 30% do not feel safe accepting their age.